+1 347 223 5128

 She shares tips and tricks for both Neurodiverse people and non-neurodiverse so all people can do their part in this journey to inclusion.

-Keynote topics by Ayo Sokale
+Keynote by Ayo Sokale

-Social commentary Talks
+Social Commentary Talks

 So, you are different and a little disruptive?